Lohri: Bonfire and festive foods

 In Punjab, Lohri is marked by eating sheaves of roasted corn from the new harvest.
 The January sugarcane harvest is celebrated in the Lohri festival.
 Sugarcane products such as jaggery and gajak are central to Lohri celebrations, as are nuts which are harvested in January.
 The other important food item of Lohri is radish which can be harvested between October and January.
 Mustard greens are cultivated mainly in the winter months because the crop is suitable to the agro-climatic conditions.
 Accordingly, mustard greens are also winter produce.
-It is traditional to eat gajak, sarson da saag with makki di roti, radishes, ground nuts and jaggery.
+It is traditional to eat gajak, sarson ka saag with makki ki roti, radishes, ground nuts and jaggery.
 It is also traditional to eat til rice, which is made by mixing jaggery, sesame seeds and puffed rice.
 In some places, this dish, more like a snack, is named tilcholi.